 Termination Without Notice or Payment In Lieu of Notice

-Under very severe circumstance, an employer may terminate an employee without any notice or payment in lieu of notice.
+Under very severe circumstances, an employer may terminate an employee without any notice or payment in lieu of notice.
 The following circumstances are considered lawful grounds:

 The employer should pay the employee all outstanding wages within seven days following the employee dismissal.